GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/02.001-100/01.001-010/08.We-Gather-Together/docs.md

 title: 8.
 We Gather Together
 metadata:
     description:
-    keywords: Church Hymnal, We Gather Together, We gather together to ask the Lord&#039;s blessing,
+    keywords: Church Hymnal, We Gather Together, We gather together to ask the Lord's blessing,
     author: Brian Onang'o
 ---